LoganMiller5505/LoganMiller5505/README.md

 <br/>

 # Future Plans
+- ☀️ Use developing frontend skills to update the [Solar Flare Detection Project](https://github.com/LoganMiller5505/auburnhacks24) so that the website integration properly displays the model predictions
 - 🎵 Build an application that uses the Spotify API to produce new, smooth transitions between songs